hku-mars/FAST-LIVO/README.md

 - `filter_size_surf`: Downsample the points in a new scan.
 It is recommended that `0.05~0.15` for indoor scenes, `0.3~0.5` for outdoor scenes.
 - `filter_size_map`: Downsample the points in LiDAR global map.
 It is recommended that `0.15~0.3` for indoor scenes, `0.4~0.5` for outdoor scenes.
 - `pcd_save_en`: If `true`, save point clouds to the PCD folder.
 Save RGB-colored points if `img_enable` is `1`, intensity-colored points if `img_enable` is `0`.
+- `delta_time`: The time offset between the camera and LiDAR, which is used to correct timestamp misalignment.

 After setting the appropriate topic name and parameters, you can directly run **FAST-LIVO** on the dataset.